jgable/connect-assets-jspaths/README.md

     # Optionally, pass a log function to see progress
     # jsPaths assets, console.log

+### Watch changes and re-compile

+Now you can pass some additional callbacks in and it will monitor your connect assets directories for changes.

+    fileChangedCallback = (err, filePath) ->
+        console.log "File Changed: #{filePath}"

+    jsPaths assets, console.log, fileChangedCallback, (err, watcher) -> console.log "Watcher initialized"

+**NOTE** You'll probably want to disable this for production mode.

 ### View Usage

 This module exports two global functions `exportPaths()` and `jsUrl()`.